Trump deports 238 ‘gang members’ to El Salvador: What’s the controversy?

 Leavitt argued that by the time the court order was issued, the deportees had been removed from the US.
 The exact timings of the deportation flight are unclear.

 Steve Vladeck, a professor at Georgetown University’s Law Center, posted on Bluesky that “a federal court’s jurisdiction does *not* stop at the water’s edge.”
-In other words, according to Vladeck, those deportees ought to be brought back to the US even if they had left the US airspace by the time the judge passed his order.
+In other words, according to Vladeck, those deportees ought to be brought back to the US even if they had left the US airspace by the time the judge issued his order.

 “The court’s jurisdiction turns on the presence of the defendant in the United States, not the plaintiffs,” Fein explained, adding that Trump, the defendant in this case, is in the US.
 “He could be ordered to return deportees who had been illegally deported to the United States.”

-Why were these migrants sent to El Salvador?
+Why were these people sent to El Salvador?

-Bukele is detaining the deportees under a deal where the US would compensate El Salvador to hold them, Bukele wrote in an X post.
-The Trump administration will pay approximately $6m to El Salvador for detaining about 300 alleged Tren de Aragua members from Venezuela for a year.
+Bukele is detaining the deportees under a deal in which the US agreed to compensate El Salvador to hold them, Bukele wrote in an X post.
+The Trump administration will pay about $6m to El Salvador for detaining about 300 alleged Tren de Aragua members from Venezuela for a year.

-The Salvadorian president also shared a video on his account showing the handcuffed deportees being dragged and having their heads and faces shaved by masked El Salvador police officers.
+The Salvadorian president also shared a video on his X account showing handcuffed deportees being dragged and having their heads and faces shaved by masked El Salvador police officers.

 “The United States will pay a very low fee for them, but a high one for us.”